This page contains bills sponsored by presidential contenders.

 Bill sponsorships indicate the topics that legislators are most interested in, and spend the most time on.

-Legislation by 2008 Presidential Candidates: opposing troop surge: no military escalation in Iraq
+Legislation by 2008 Presidential Candidates: prohibiting voter intimidation in federal elections

 - Key for participation codes:

 - Cases: w=wrote; j=joined; d=dissented; c=concurred

 Total recorded by OnTheIssues: